arouyan/lakeFS/docs/integrations/spark.md

 ### Writing Data

 Now simply write your results back to a lakeFS path:

 ```scala
 df.write.partitionBy("example-column").parquet(s"s3a://${repo}/${branch}/output-path/")
 ```

-The data is now created in lakeFS as new changes in your branch.
-You can now commit these changes, or revert them.
+The data has now been created in lakeFS as new changes in your branch.
+You can now commit these changes or revert them.

 ## Access lakeFS using the lakeFS-specific Hadoop FileSystem

-To use this mode you configure the Spark application to perform metadata operations on the lakeFS server, and all data operations directly through the same underlying object store that lakeFS uses.
+To use this mode, you need to configure the Spark application to perform metadata operations on the lakeFS server and all data operations directly through the same underlying object store that lakeFS uses.
 The lakeFS FileSystem currently supports Spark with Hadoop Apache 2.7 using only the S3A Hadoop FileSystem for data access.
 In this mode the Spark application will directly read and write from the underlying object store, significantly increasing application scalability and performance by reducing the load on the lakeFS server.

-Accessing data in lakeFS from Spark is the same as accessing S3 data from Spark.
-The only changes we need to perform are:
+Accessing data in lakeFS from Spark works just like accessing S3 data from Spark.
+The only changes you need to make are:

 1. Configure Spark to access lakeFS for metadata and S3 or a compatible underlying object store to access data.